FNICKE/Face_Eye_Smile_Detection/README.md

 ✔️ **Eyes** 👀
 ✔️ **Smiles** 😃

-It utilizes **OpenCV's Haar Cascade Classifiers**, a pre-trained model for object detection, to recognize facial features in **live webcam feed** or images.
+It utilizes **OpenCV's Haar Cascade Classifiers**, a pre-trained model for object detection, to recognize facial features in **Live Webcam Feed** or images.

 📷 **Screenshot of the Detection in Action:**
 ![Detection Screenshot](Face_Eye_Smile_Detection/Screenshot%202025-03-20%20231858.png)